Skip to main content

 Key:Jonathan Tisch; James Tisch, CEO

 Managing roughly $20 billion through Loews Corporation, the Tisch family controls a diversified conglomerate.
 Portfolio includes CNA Financial (insurance), Boardwalk Pipeline (energy), and Loews Hotels, one of America's most durable family-controlled industrial empires.
+Steve Tisch began passing his New York Giants ownership stake to his children in March 2026 while remaining chairman.

 Focus